Game Dynamics and Equilibrium Computation in the Population Protocol Model: Technical Overview

-\paragraph{Deriving the stationary distributions} We exactly characterize the stationary distributions of $(k, a, b, m)$-Ehrenfest processes: we show these distibutions are \textit{multinomial} with parameters $(p_1, \dots, p_k)$, and $m$, where each $p_j \propto (a/b)^{j-1}$.
+We exactly characterize the stationary distributions of $(k, a, b, m)$-Ehrenfest processes: we show these distributions are \textit{multinomial} with parameters $(p_1, \dots, p_k)$, and $m$, where each $p_j \propto (a/b)^{j-1}$.
 For $k=2$ and 3, this is obtained by viewing the process as a weighted random walk on a graph with vertex set $\Delta^m_k$, and by solving the recurrences stemming from the detailed balance equations (these calculations are derived formally in Sections~\ref{app:ehrenfest:stationary-derive-k2} and~\ref{app:ehrenfest:stationary-derive-k3}).

 For higher dimensions (i.e., general $k$), we use the form of the stationary PMFs for $k=2$ and 3 as an Ansatz for the specifying and verifying (via the detailed balance equations) the stationary PMF.
-Stated formally, we prove the following result, the proof of which is given in Section~\ref{app:ehrenfest:stationary-verify}.
+Stated formally, we prove the following result, the proof of which is given in Appendix~\ref{app:ehrenfest:stationary-verify}.

 \begin{restatable}{theorem}{ehrenfestkdstationary} Fix $a, b > 0$ with $a+b \le 1$, and let $\lambda := a/b$.
 For any $k, m \ge 2$, let $\{\x^t\}$ be the $(k, a, b, m)$-Ehrenfest process, and let $\bfpi: \Delta^m_k \to [0, 1]$ be its stationary distribution.
-Then $\bfpi$ is multinomial with parameters $m$ and $(p_1, \dots, p_k)$, where $ p_j := \frac{\lambda^{(j-1)\cdot x_j}}{ \sum_{i=1}^k \lambda^{i-1} } $ for all $j \in [k]$. \end{restatable}
+Then $\bfpi$ is multinomial with parameters $m$ and $(p_1, \dots, p_k)$, where $p_j := \frac{\lambda^{j-1}}{ \sum_{i=1}^k \lambda^{i-1} } $ for all $j \in [k]$. \end{restatable}